 Substantially all of our revenues, cash and cash equivalent assets, costs and expenses, are denominated in Renminbi, and the functional currency of our principal operating subsidiaries and consolidated controlled entities is the Renminbi.
 On the other hand, a portion of our expenditures are denominated in foreign currencies, primarily the U.S. dollar, and we use the U.S. dollar as our functional and reporting currency.
 The ADSs are also traded in U.S. dollars.
 As a result, the value of your investment in our ADSs will be affected by fluctuations in exchange rates, particularly appreciation or depreciation in the value of the Renminbi relative to the U.S. dollar and other foreign currencies, without giving effect to any underlying change in our business or results of operations.
-For example, if the Renminbi had weakened 5.0% against the U.S. dollar with all other variables held constant, our profit for the relevant periods would have been US\$15.9 million and US\$14.6 million lower for 2013 and 2014, respectively, and our loss for 2015 would have been US\$3.8 million lower.
+For example, if the Renminbi had weakened 5.0% against the U.S. dollar with all other variables held constant, our profit for the relevant period would have been US\$14.6 million lower for 2014, our loss for 2015 2016 would have been US\$3.8 million and US\$4.1 million lower, respectively.
 See "Item 3.D.
-Key Information-Risk Factors-Risks related to doing business in China-Fluctuations in the exchange rates of the Renminbi could materially and adversely affect the value of our shares or ADSs and result in foreign currency exchange losses."
+Key Information-Risk Factors-Risks related to doing business in China-Fluctuations in the exchange rates of the Renminibi could materially and adversely affect the value of our shares or ADSs and result in foreign currency exchange losses."